Thank you, if needed we'll contact you as soon as possible.

 The film features 8 of the most popular Dutch actors, and the soundtrack was played live with the film.
 The result: a tremendous stream of tweets with an average of 1 tweet every second, resulting #nff2012 to be worldwide trending topic.
 Over 100 tweets have been selected and are used in the film.
 Above all: the rumour around the film was worth a free publicity value of €1,000,000+, without 1 euro media budget.
 Have a look at the casefilm, the TV commercial that introduces the concept and the cinema commercial that used the most popular scenes afterwards.
 Directed by Martijn de Jong.

-After a while, Martijn wanted to learn more about storytelling in film and decided to enroll in the Dutch Film Acadamy.
-At the academy, he made several short films with often a subtle and a spherical nature.
-Martijn wrote and directed the graduation film ‘dicht bij mij vandaan’, with which he won the Nedcipro price of the audience.
-With D.O.P.
-Job Kraaijeveld, he won the VCP Kodak Commercial Award for his commercial ‘Ilse luistert’.
+At the Film Academy he made several short films with often a subtle and a spherical nature.
+Martijn wrote and directed the graduation film ‘dicht bij mij vandaan’, with which was awarded best film by the Nedcipro Audience Award.
+Also he won advertising awards such as Spinawards, ADCN Awards, VCP Kodak Award, Esprix and a Cannes Lion.
 Martijn specializes in realistic commercials and online films dealing with the small inconveniences in life.

 Moreover, he won the VCP Kodak commercial award for best student commercial.
 After his study, Lennart was cinematographer for feature films Rabat, Wolf and NTR Kort!
 ‘Dominique’.
 Lennart loves to find beauty in small things in life, and to show honesty with images out of the reality.
 For his commercial ‘Love life.
 Fight cancer’, Lennart was shortlisted for the Young Director’s Award at the Cannes Lions 2011.
 In 2012, Lennart directed the 4G commercial for the Russian brand Megafon.
 On some Russian weblogs, this commercial was called 'one of the best Russian ads ever'.